‘Alaskan Bush People’ Renewed? Season 7 May Be The Last For A Couple Of Reasons

 — Alaskan Bush People (@AlaskanBushPPL) March 8, 2017

-Brown family matriarch, Ami Brown, who’s only in her early 50s, is reportedly in Los Angeles for medical treatment, possibly a major surgery, as also recently shared by Alaskan Bush People Exposed.
-Sightings of the Brown family still in Los Angeles could mean that Ami is taking longer than expected to recover, which could be “holding up filming” for Alaskan Bush People, Season 7.
+Brown family matriarch Ami Brown, who’s only in her early 50s, is reportedly in Los Angeles for medical treatment, possibly a major surgery, as also recently shared by Alaskan Bush People Exposed.
+Sightings of the Brown family in Los Angeles could mean that Ami is taking longer than expected to recover, which could be “holding up filming” for Alaskan Bush People Season 7.

 New special episodes of Alaskan Bush People with extra and lost footage continue to air on the Discovery Channel every Wednesday at 9 p.m.
 EST, an attempt to hold the interest of fans until the network officially announces whether or not Alaskan Bush People will be renewed for Season 7.